Skip to main content

 Deep-Dive Questions

 Before starting a GLP-1, I check a comprehensive metabolic panel, lipid panel with ApoB, fasting insulin, hemoglobin A1c, thyroid panel, lipase, vitamin D, B12, ferritin, and a baseline DEXA scan when available.
-We want to know your starting point for muscle, fat, and metabolic health, not just your weight.
+We want to know your starting point for muscle, fat, and metabolic health, rather than your weight alone.

 Yes.
 The main contraindications are a personal or strong family history of medullary thyroid cancer or multiple endocrine neoplasia type 2 (MEN2), a history of pancreatitis, gastroparesis (severely slow stomach emptying), or active eating disorders.
 We also pause GLP-1s before any planned surgery with anesthesia.